robertoloja/rithmomachy/README.md

 ## Rithmomachy

 A late-medieval mathematical board game.
+In fact, this is 'The Philosopher's Game' (a monicker I'm sure many of my chess player philosophy major friends might strongly object to).

 Here's [wikipedia](https://en.wikipedia.org/wiki/Rithmomachy) on the subject, and [here's](http://jducoeur.org/game-hist/game-recon-rhyth1.html) a more